-While this work explores agrobiodiveristy conservation in the context of PGR and FAnGR, there is an absence of direct comparison between PGR and FAnGR conservation approaches; arguably an area where many synergies may persist.
+While this thesis explores agrobiodiveristy conservation in the context of PGR and FAnGR, there is an absence of direct comparison between PGR and FAnGR conservation approaches; arguably an area where many synergies may persist.
 More work is needed to explore such synergies, with particular reference to optimal designs of schemes (Gollin and Evenson, 2003).
 For instance, as formerly noted gap analysis employed to establish PGR conservation priorities (see Maxted et al., 2008) may provide a useful framing for FAnGR priority setting.

 This work has largely focused on in situ conservation measures, whilst acknowledging the important role of ex situ approaches as an insurance mechanism.
 While both approaches are complimentary, there has been little exploration of their optimal contributions (i.e. proportion of in situ vs ex situ preservation) for conservation strategies.
 This has been particularly evident in the management of FAnGR and to a lesser extent PGR, despite understanding that alternative conservation approaches feature different supply curves and benefits.
 Further work is therefore needed to model the implications of employing different conservation approaches under varying conservation goals and budgets.
 Developing conservation frameworks based on such information may further improve the cost effectiveness of conservation policy.

-There is a distinct lack of work developing CBA frameworks for establishing investment priorities in agrobiodiveristy conservation.
+There is a lack of work developing CBA frameworks for establishing investment priorities in agrobiodiveristy conservation.
 This is a defining limitation for approaches that seek to explore the cost effectiveness of different policy interventions.
 While this work has attempted to consider both costs and benefits in conservation decisions for rare breeds (Chapter Five) more work is needed to quantity the monetary benefits arising from diversity that accord to different value attributes of the TEV spectrum.

 A growing battery of genetic technologies (e.g. GS) are advancing breed characterisation capabilities.
 The former can be used to select for novel traits and reduce generation intervals in plant and crop breeding (Hickey et al., 2017).
 Yet, these technologies are seldom applied to “unimproved” genetic resources, which constrains interpretation of option value in traditional breeds/varieties (Bowles, 2015).
 To meet this need, better characterisation of (rare) genetic resources is needed through targeted research to develop an evidence base for conservation decision-making, where currently there is a poor understanding of the marginal benefits arising from investments in diversity.
 In addition, it is unclear how disruptive technologies, such as GE, will affect the future utilisation of genetic resources for agriculture.
 Fostering harmonised applications of GE that compliment conservation activities through sustainable utilisation of PGR and FAnGR should be seen as a priority for future work.